Joanna Klink

 Joanna Klink is an American poet born in Iowa City, Iowa.
 She received an M.F.A. in Poetry from the Iowa Writers' Workshop and a Ph.D. in Humanities from Johns Hopkins University, and was the Briggs-Copeland Poet at Harvard University and for many years taught in the Creative Writing Program at The University of Montana.
 She currently teaches at UT Austin's Michener Center for Writers.
-Her most recent book, The Nightfields, was published July 7, 2020 by Penguin.
+Her most recent book, Days & Chances, was published September 15, 2026 by Penguin.